nathj07/c-pod/README.md

 ## Use for Building Packages

 Clone the repository and develop and test the packages on your 'home' machine.
-When they are ready and have been tested locally, commit the changes and spin up an empty VM.
-Then try the packaging again, so that it takes place in a 'pure' environment, highlighting any packaging or runtime dependencies.
+You can easily do this by doing `vagrant up` to start a VM, and then creating one of the provided Docker Images.
+These are structured so that the rpmbuild directory is mounted all the way to the container, so changes that are made during the packaging are easy to commit back.

 To avoid storing build artifacts in the repo (despite the fact that the Gem and RPM build trees are held within it), there are `.gitignore` files that exclude the built binaries and packaging by-products.

+When the packages are ready you can `pushpkg` them to the C-Pod itself, spin up a fresh container and install them in a 'clean' environment, highlighting any packaging or runtime dependencies.

 ### How to build a GEM